TkinterEP/ttkthemes/README.md

 Please note that while you can use some themes **only** under GPLv3 and that my code is also available **only** under GPLv3, some themes, of which the files have a header explicitly stating this, are also available under the BSD-like 2-clause Tcl license.

-This library also includes `TkImg 1.4.7`, of which the homepage is located [here](https://sourceforge.net/projects/tkimg/).
-Note that this library is available under the license terms as specified in `tkimg/LICENSE`.

 ## Usage
 For more information about how to use this project in your own programs, please check out the